willbush/CodingKata/README.md

-DailyProgrammer
+CodingKata
 ===============

-my solutions /r/dailyprogrammer exercises using throw away reddit user name Torfy (http://www.reddit.com/user/torfy).
+This repo contains some of my coding katas.
+In addition, this repo also containes some solutions to /r/dailyprogrammer exercises using throw away reddit user name Torfy (http://www.reddit.com/user/torfy).